bamblebam/credit-card-fraud-prediction/README.md

 3. Support Vector Classifier: 94.71%
 4. Decision Tree Classifier: 95.59%

+The ROC scores are:-
+1. Logistic Regression: 97.81%
+2. K Nearest Neighbours: 93.10%
+3. Support Vector Classifier: 97.68%
+4. Decision Tree Classifier: 94.18%

 Looking at the scores we find that KNN give the best accuracy followed by Logistic Regression.
+But Logistic Regression had the highest ROC score.